contributte/datagrid/.docs/columns.md

 	->onChange[] = function($id, $new_value) { dump($id, $new_value); die; };
 ```

-ColumnStatus has optional caret, icon and class.
+ColumnStatus has optional caret, icon, class and confirmation.
 By default, there is a caret visible and the main button that toggles statuses dropdown has class "btn-success".
 You can change all these properties:

 ```php
 $grid->addColumnStatus('status', 'Status')